 A Netflix Film Not To Be Missed

-Shia LaBeouf has recently been accused of sexual battery, among other abuse allegations towards a partner, FKA Twigs.
+Shia LaBeouf, who we last saw in TIFF Honey Boy, has recently been accused of sexual battery, among other abuse allegations towards a partner, FKA Twigs.
 Justifiably so, many are cautious about approaching this movie for fear of separating art from the artist.
 Netflix has even removed LaBeouf from their awards campaigns.
 We stand in solidarity with FKA Twigs and will not be praising LaBeouf for this film.
-And ultimately, whether his acting is impressive or not doesn’t change just how magnificent this film is with or without him.
+And whether his acting is impressive or not doesn’t change just how magnificent this film is with or without him.